Saifkhan-rkp/assignment-bearconnect-linkedin/README.md

  * lacks excess modification to login linked account and error handling
  * filter conversation by(unread, account, tags)
  * random proxis setup country wise for linkedin APIs
+ * reduce evade time in python server for faster response

 ### deployment
 when deploying to server (AWS, Azure, etc), proxy feature must be developed or else linkedin login will may get error.